 The draft rules, in their current form, are attached as Attachment 2.
-This draft includes the "new" rules (developed as a result of 2019 legislation, and to align the disclosure rules with the practical realities of the e-filing system).
-These rules have been reviewed and approved by the Department of the Attorney General, but have not yet been reviewed and approved by the Office of the Governor.
+This draft includes all "new" rules/edits proposed by staff.
+Most (but not all) of these rules have been reviewed and approved by the Department of the Attorney General and the Office of the Governor, but will need to go back to both offices before a public hearing.